-|How long we tested||3 weeks|
+|How long we tested||2 weeks|

-|Number of tested tools||19|
+|Number of tested tools||14|

 While there are a few genuinely free data recovery programs out there and some with a decent trial version, they’re often either overly complex, ineffective, or have recovery limits.
 So if you’re willing to invest, you should find a program that fits your price range.
 Also, consider whether you’d prefer a program with subscriptions or a one-time payment.

-Start the program and choose the disk or partition where the files were last seen
+Kick off the program and choose the disk where you will perform the recovery

-Choose Recover to begin scanning the selected disk for recoverable files
+Select Recover to start searching the disk or partition for lost files

 Keep work and leisure separate.
 It’s always a good idea to have a separate computer/laptop for work and general use.
 If you keep installing and uninstalling programs on a machine, it will hasten the rate at which the operating system might break down.
 And when it finally does become unstable, you could lose some important data in the process.